deanturpin/handt/readme.md

 periodically pulled from GitHub, cleaned, compiled and if successful copied into the web root.

+I can simulate a cron job locally by running '''make cron''' before pushing to GitHub.
+But if the fails unexpectedyly I soon receive an email from the cron daemon alerting me to the fact that I've done something wrong.

 # Exchanges
 Whilst intuitively it feels you will respond to market changes quicker the more frequently you request prices.
 But Coinbase and CryptoCompare don't publish